tytydraco/yessleep/out/NOWHERE__Theres_something_wrong_with_my_familys_new_vacation_home__Pt_1_.md

 There were bunk beds in the room Jack and I were sleeping in, as my parents room was across the hall from ours.
 That night, I slept on the bottom bunk, and Jack slept on the opposite above me.

-And to this day, I still remember the time of every event it showed up.
+And to this day, I still remember the time of every event 'it' showed up.

 1:39am.